“The secret of life is to fall seven times and to get up eight times” – Paulo Coelho

 Her struggle continued with multiple publishers rejecting her work before she finally found a small publisher that agree to take on her work.

 Fast forward to today, her work of literature is beloved around the globe, has been made into Hollywood blockbusters and as a result, Ms. Rowling is the first author/writer to become a self-made billionaire.

-What the two inspiring stories above illustrate is that failing is not the end of the road – unless we decide it is.
+What the two inspiring stories above illustrate is that failing is not the end of the road – unless we decide that it is.

 Read More: The Advantages of Challenges

 It’s ultimately up to us to define failure as something that builds our character, provides insightful lessons and feedback to learn from or as something that breaks you down and let you give up on your goals, hopes and dreams.